Cybersecurity Incident: Your Questions

 No. When the incident was discovered our IT system was secured to ensure the attackers no longer had access.

-Due to the disruption to our systems, we are experiencing delays in processing complaints and ask that you bear with us.
-However, you do not have to resubmit your complaint or contact us at this stage.
+We are experiencing some delays in processing complaints but please bear with us.
+You do not have to resubmit your complaint or contact us at this stage.

 Q. I have made a report to the CPSA under the Protected Disclosures Act, what do I need to do?